libdynd/libdynd/documents/ndarray_lowlevel.md

     #include <dynd/memblock/memory_block.hpp>

-The memory block is DyND's reference counted object for storing ndobjects and data.
+The memory block is DyND's reference counted object for storing nd::arrays and data.
 It always starts with two 32-bit members, an atomic use count and a memory block type.